 We may disclose personal information about you, where reasonably necessary for the various purposes set out above:

-- to the other members of the BPM group of companies;
+- to the other members of the Revantage group of companies;

 - to your colleagues within the organisation that you represent;

 - to service providers who host our website or other information technology systems or otherwise hold or process your information on our behalf, under strict conditions of confidentiality and security;